-Ryax is more than just a tool, it is a complete framework to develop, deploy, and maintain data driven applications.
-To do so, Ryax proposes a paradigm, to fully understand the framework we must go through the concepts of workflows, modules, stream operators, and executions.
+Ryax is more than just a tool, it is a complete framework to develop, deploy, and maintain software.
+To do so, Ryax proposes a paradigm, to fully understand the framework we must go through the concepts of workflows, triggers, actions and runs.
 All these are explained in details through this section.

-The boxes are called modules, which are unit of computations that from some inputs produces some outputs.
-The arrows are the links between modules.
-They constitute a data stream where the data flow between each module.
-Modules linked together are called a workflow.
+The boxes are called actions, which are unit of computations that from some inputs produces some outputs.
+Actions linked together are called a workflow.

 without any loops ; they are Directed Acyclic Graphs

 links are data streams.
-A module uses some data from the input stream and adds its output data to the stream.
-This way, the data that a module outputs is accessible to every downstream module.
-In other words, any module has access to the data of upstream modules.
+An action uses some data from the input stream and adds its output data to the stream.
+This way, the data that an action outputs is accessible to every downstream actions.
+In other words, any action has access to the data of upstream actions.

-Sources.
-They are the modules that ingest data from the outside world.
-They are long running processes triggering new workflow executions.
-For example, a source can be triggered every day at 6pm or every time that an email arrives in a given mailbox.
+Triggers.
+They are the actions that ingest data from the outside world.
+They are long running processes triggering new workflow runs.
+For example, a trigger can start a new run every day at 6pm ; or every time that an email arrives in a given mailbox.

-A module computing some data is called an execution.
-In Ryax, an execution hold everything related to it: the input data, the output data, the logs…
+An action computing some data is called a run.
+In Ryax, a run hold everything related to it: the input data, the output data, the logs…